apify/apify-docs/sources/platform/console/index.md

   - **Recent**: View your latest Actor runs.
   - **Scheduled**: Check your upcoming scheduled runs and tasks.

-Use the side menu to navigate other parts of the Apify Console easily.
+Use the side menu to navigate other parts of Apify Console easily.

 :::tip Keyboard shortcuts
 You can also navigate Apify Console via keyboard shortcuts.